CtrlK

 Distinctiveness Conflict Risk

-'Stream-JSON' is somewhat distinctive as a specific technology/format, but 'data transformation' and 'sequential workflows' are very broad terms that could overlap with many other skills involving data processing or workflow orchestration.
+'Stream-JSON' provides some specificity, but 'data transformation' and 'sequential workflows' are very broad terms that could overlap with many other skills involving data processing or workflow management.
+The description is somewhat specific but not clearly carved into a distinct niche.

 2 / 3